oceanprotocol/market/docs/advanceDocumentation.md

 ## Free Pricing Settings

 - To allow publishers to set pricing as "Free" you need to add the following environmental variable to your .env file: `GATSBY_ALLOW_FREE_PRICING="true"`
-- This allocates the datatokens to a [dispenser](https://github.com/oceanprotocol/contracts/blob/main/contracts/dispenser/Dispenser.sol) which dispenses data tokens to users for free.
+- This allocates the datatokens to the [dispenser contract](https://github.com/oceanprotocol/contracts/blob/main/contracts/dispenser/Dispenser.sol) which dispenses data tokens to users for free.
 Publishers in your market will now be able to offer their datasets to users for free (excluding gas costs).